-All visitors are required to wear a facemask per the same guidelines as employees.
+All visitors are required to wear a facemask and practice social distancing per the same guidelines as employees.

 WWTC restrooms shall be closed to non-employees.
-Alternate restroom facilities (i.e. a portapotty) have been set up outside building K for non-employees.
+Alternate restroom facilities (i.e. a port-a-potty) have been set up outside building K for non-employees.